AkshayHinduja/rosbag_to_image/README.md

-# Rosbag to PNG converter README
+# Rosbag to Image Extracter README

 Extract images from a ROS bag in PNG format.